 “I don’t know.”
 I say.
 “No that’s a lie.
 I know exactly what I have to do.
 I’m going to stay stolid, stoic, the perfect Canadian.
 The perfect hero, down to my glinting teeth.”

 The perfect lie.
-Man, I am so glad Jack isn’t around to see me now.
+Man, I am so glad my brother isn’t around to see me now.

 I pour myself a glass of whiskey, and sit down to watch the storm.
-Ironically I’m feeling a stronger connection with the storm these days.
-My weather control powers, always vestigial, are growing at last.
+Ironically I’m feeling a stronger connection with the weather these days.
+My storm control powers, which had always vestigial, are growing at last.
 Maybe one day, I can play the skies and the storm like an instrument.
 Lightning is my keyboard, thunder my drums.
 What a band I’ll be.
 Like Asia, I live in the Heat of the Moment (that’s an old, mediocre song, kids).
 In the meantime, I’m dealing with another storm, the storm of politics.
 I need more booze.
 Because I’m losing this battle.

 Politics, my real arch-enemy, is going to send me to the gutter yet.